 Here are the accounts I’ll need access to:

 - Your Website Legal Policies Generator

 - Google Analytics + Google Search Console

 As soon as you submit your brand assignments, I’ll begin the review process.
 All prep work is due one week prior to your start date.
-The week prior to your start date is dedicated to my internal prep process so I can be fully prepared for your project.
-During this week, I’ll also be in touch with any clarification I might need on your brand assignment.
+The week prior to your start date I’ll thoroughly review everything.
+I’ll also be in touch with any clarification I might need on your brand assignment.

-While most clients can complete this process within 2-4 weeks, it’s recommended to secure your spot on my project calendar as soon as possible.
-Since I typically book a few months in advance, this lead time grants my clients access to me during this process while they chip away at their prep work.
+Most clients can complete the prep work process in 2-4 weeks.
+However, it’s recommended to secure your spot on my project calendar as soon as possible.
+I typically book a few months in advance.

 If you’re ready to dive into the brand + website design process yourself, click here to get in touch.
 I’d love to support you, too!